beatslaughter/xrnx-make/readme.md

 Create a folder for your project anywhere you like and copy xrnx-make.lua into the folder.
 Open the Lua script and adjust the variables at the top for proper generation of a manifest.xml required by Renoise tools.
 You can also customize a few options like the names of the folders this script uses.

 The script supports Renoise tools, but also Renoise terminal scripts.
 If you want to create a tool, then create a subfolder "tool", which will hold any of your tool files.
 If you want to create a terminal script, then create a folder "script".
 You can also have both folders active at the same time.
 Any additional folders you create inside the project folder will be ignored by the script.
-Upon successful packaging of your tool, you'll find an "out" folder contaning the *.xrnx file.
+Upon successful packaging of your tool, you'll find an "out" folder containing the *.xrnx file.

 >Your project folder tree looks like this then:
 >
 >[my-project]
 ├ [out] - contains versioned *.xrnx files
 ├ [script] - the content of this folder will be copied into the Renoise Scripts folder
-├ [tool] - the content of this folder will be installed as tool into Renoise and packaged
+├ [tool] - the content of this folder will be installed as a tool into Renoise and then packaged
 └ xrnx-make.lua

 Once you have your project folders in place and customized all the various manifest.xml options, you can run the script.
 Here is a detailed breakdown of what it does: